-Lenders typically charge a higher interest rate for a cash-out refinance as compared to a regular mortgage refinance.
-In some cases your interest rate may be .250% to .750% higher for a cash-out refinance depending on your credit score, loan-to-value (LTV) ratio and other factors.
-Lenders charge a higher interest rate because the risk for a cash-out refinance is generally perceived to be higher than other mortgages.
-Borrowers should be sure to shop multiple lenders to find the best terms for a cash-out refinance.
-Use our Cash Out Refinance Calculator to understand your mortgage rate impacts your new loan payment and potential monthly savings compared to your current payment.
+Lenders typically charge a higher interest rate for a cash out refinance as compared to a regular mortgage refinance.
+In some cases your interest rate may be .250% to .750% higher for a cash out refinance depending on your credit score, loan-to-value (LTV) ratio and other factors.
+Lenders charge a higher interest rate because the risk for a cash out refinance is generally perceived to be higher than other mortgages.
+Borrowers should be sure to shop multiple lenders to find the best terms for a cash out refinance.
+Use our calculator to understand your mortgage rate impacts your new loan payment and potential monthly savings compared to your current payment.

 Consider All Your Home Financing Options

-Most lenders do not restrict how borrowers use proceeds from a cash-out refinance which means you can use the money for any number of purposes such as home renovations or remodeling, college tuition, buying a second home, investments or traveling.
-Because you can use your loan proceeds however you want, a cash-out refinance provides borrowers with significant financial flexibility.
-With our Cash Out Refinance Calculator you can determine your total proceeds, after closing costs.
+Most lenders do not restrict how borrowers use proceeds from a cash out refinance which means you can use the money for any number of purposes such as home renovations or remodeling, college tuition, buying a second home, investments or traveling.
+Because you can use your loan proceeds however you want, a cash out refinance provides borrowers with significant financial flexibility.
+With our calculator you can determine your total proceeds, after closing costs.
 How you spend the money is up to you.

 More FREEandCLEAR Mortgage Resources